 Add app: Install a new app.Find more apps: Find more apps to install.
-You will be taken to an overview page of Axis apps.Allow unsigned apps : Turn on to allow installation of unsigned apps.Allow root-privileged apps : Turn on to $\sim$ allow apps with root privileges full access to the device.
-View the security updates in AXIS OS and ACAP apps.
+You will be taken to an overview page of Axis apps.Allow unsigned apps : Turn on to allow installation of unsigned apps.Allow root-privileged apps : Turn on to

+\bigcap

+Note

 The device's performance might be affected if you run several apps at the same time.

+31

 Use the switch next to the app name to start or stop the app.Open: Access the app's settings.
 The available settings depend on the application.
-Some applications don't have any settings. • Open-source license: View information about open-source licenses used in the app.
+Some applications don't have any settings.
+The context menu can contain one or more of the following options: Open-source license: View information about open-source licenses used in the app.